developer-zebra/developer-zebra-site/src/datawedge/6-7/guide/api/setconfig/index.md

 Introduced in DataWedge 6.4.

 Used to create, update or replace a DataWedge Profile and its settings.
 In DataWedge 6.6 and higher, this API also can be used to configure multiple Plug-ins with a single intent action.
+Beginning with DataWedge 6.7, the behavior of inter-character delay is enhanced.
+See the [Keystroke Output guide](../../output/keystroke) for more information.

 This API contains [nested bundles](../overview/#nestedbundles).